How are public schools funded in Washington State?

 Washington State school districts are funded through four primary sources: the State, the Federal Government, local taxpayers, and other local fees.

 The state's funding formula for K-12 education is called the Prototypical School Funding Model*.
-The Washington State Basic Education Act of 1977 originated the funding model and outlined the definition of basic education in public schools.
+The Washington State Basic Education Act of 1977 originated the funding model and outlines the definition of Basic Education in public schools.
 This model determines the base amount of funding each district receives per student based on a fixed theoretical school size enrollment.
 The model establishes minimum staff-to-student ratios for various positions such as principals, teachers, custodians, nurses, and more.
-The dollars received by school districts based on this model is called General Apportionment.
+The funding received by school districts based on this model is called General Apportionment.

 *RCW28A.150.260

 There are still several areas that the state does not fully fund regarding basic education.
-Some examples in the Enumclaw School District are health room professionals, paraeducators, school psychologists, custodians, and counselors.
-School districts are responsible for finding ways to make up the difference in funding.
+Examples in the Enumclaw School District include instructional and support staff, health room professionals, paraeducators, custodians, transportation mechanics and security staff.
+School districts have the responsibility of finding ways to make up the funding difference by passing levies.

 Examples of Levy-Funded Roles in ESD